From Aspiration to Disillusion? The Political Consequences of AI-driven Employment Threats

 Summary

-Using panel surveys and administrative data, I apply both observational and causal-inference methods to analyse how these experiences widen the gap between individual expectations and realised outcomes, fostering distrust in market institutions and detachment from mainstream politics.
+Using panel and administrative data, I apply both observational and causal-inference methods to analyse how these experiences widen the gap between individual expectations and realised outcomes, fostering distrust in market institutions and detachment from mainstream politics.

 I am an affiliate of Nuffield College (University of Oxford) and a Research Assistant at the